Intro To Long Range Mil Dot Shooting

 8 * 10 / 43 = 1.9mil left

-I you shoot 308/7.62 then I recommend you put this formula in your shooting notebook as a backup wind technique.
+I you shoot .308/7.62 NATO then I recommend you put this formula in your shooting notebook as a backup wind technique.

 The Long Range Rifle

 I love long range shooting with 22 Long Rifle.
-Don't get me wrong, I also enjoy shooting 6.5 Creedmoor, 308 Winchester and 50BMG but at four or five cents a shot 22LR is easy on the wallet which allows of us to stay on the range longer and really get better.
+Don't get me wrong, I also enjoy shooting 6.5 Creedmoor, .308 Winchester and 50BMG but at four or five cents a shot 22LR is easy on the wallet which allows of us to stay on the range longer and really get better.
 There's no substitute for sending lead down range.
 Another advantage of 22LR is "long range" is shorter than a typical long range caliber.
 It can be a challenge to find a 1000 yard range with a bench open when you're ready to shoot.
-22LR at 400+ yards is a similar challenge to shooting 6.5mm at 1000 yards.
+22LR subsonic at 250+ yards is a similar challenge to shooting 6.5mm at 1000 yards.
 You'll quickly learn to work your scope and read the wind and this skill will directly transfer to high caliber long range shooting.
-Subsonic 22LR is even more challenging because the wind really pushes the slow moving bullet around.
+Subsonic 22LR will also teach you to read the wind because it really pushes the slow moving subsonic bullet around.

 Serbu BFG-50 in 50BMG, Ruger Precision Rifle in 6.5 Creedmoor and Ruger Precision Rimfire in 22 Long Rifle.
 All with Burris XTR II 5-25x scopes and Harris bipods on the Rugers.
 The 6.5mm has a Silencerco Phantom 7.62mm suppressor and the 22LR has a home made suppressor (with Form 1 & tax stamp).
 I also use the Phantom on my long range AR-10 and 300 Blackout coyote gun.